 This green olive and herb sourdough bread was very slack, and the dough was hard to handle.
 What happened?

 Try reducing the hydration of the dough a little next time.
-For example, instead of adding all of the reserved water, only add it in through mixing if the dough can handle the addition.
+For example, instead of adding all of the reserved water, only add it in during mixing if the dough can handle the addition.